Show name: Pose

 In the meantime, please feel free to share your recommendations for LGBTQIA+ dramas you've enjoyed in the comments section below.

-If you’ve enjoyed this review, you might be interested in reading my review of Oranges Are Not the Only Fruit by Jeanette Winterson here.
-Or you might like to take a look at my review of The Peanut Butter Falcon here.
+If you’ve enjoyed this review, you might be interested reading in my review of Oranges Are Not the Only Fruit by Jeanette Winterson.

-If you fancy something different, you might like to take a chance on my review of A Game of Thrones by George RR Martin here.
+If you fancy something different, you might like to take a chance on my review of A Game of Thrones by George RR Martin.